-I don’t think about motherhood often, but when I do, my mind jumps to holiday-themed onesies and how fun it would be to have someone in your life who is forced to love you unconditionally.
+I do not think about motherhood often, but when I do, my mind jumps to holiday-themed onesies and how fun it would be to have someone in your life who is forced to love you unconditionally.

 But while my Instagram feed is diluted with gender reveals, babymoons and push presents, I often fail to consider how lonely and isolating motherhood can be.
 For a lot of mothers, it can often be overwhelming when your friends are in a different phase of their life — especially if you do not have access to resources or a community.